IBM-Cloud/docs/cloudnative/tutorial_bff.md

    2. Enter your service name and click **Create**.

-3. Generate your project code.
+3. Generate your project code:

 	1. Click **Get the Code** on the **Project Overview** page to select your language.